Welcome to Handshake!

 To create a student account, you must be at least 16 years old to use this Service.
 If you are not 16 years of age, please have a parent or legal guardian fill out this form and submit it here to use the Service.

 Your Handshake profile is your first impression for employers around the country.
 As a rule of thumb, keep your content and communications on Handshake professional.
 Specifically, you are not allowed to post any violent, nude, discriminatory, hateful, or sexually suggestive photos or other similar content via the Service.
 You are responsible for all content you upload to Handshake.

 Handshake allows you to view profiles and send messages to other students and employers through the Service, including students at other Universities or institutions.
 You agree not to stalk, defame, bully, harass, abuse, threaten, intimidate, or impersonate other people or entities.
 You also agree not to use the Service for any illegal or unauthorized purpose, including spam, copyright infringement, identity theft, or fraud.

 If a profile is set to “private,” employers and other students will not be able to see any information about you, but if your student account is associated with a University Partner, the University Partner will be able to see certain information on your profile, even when set to private.
 Where available, all Career Center features, such as scheduling and appointments, are still accessible to private profiles.
-You may still apply for job opportunities when your profile is set to private.
-When you submit an application for a job with your profile set to private, limited information provided by you or directly by your University will become visible to that specific employer—including your name, the University you attend, and your educational college (engineering, liberal arts, etc.)—but any other personal information in your profile will be hidden or masked, including your profile photo, GPA, sponsorship status, professional skills, personal bio, and resume.
+You may still apply for job opportunities or RSVP for career fairs or events when your profile is set to private, and when you do so, limited information in your profile will become visible to the applicable employer(s)—including your name, primary contact email, the University you attend, and your educational college (engineering, liberal arts, etc.)—but any other personal information in your profile will be hidden or masked, including your profile photo, GPA, sponsorship status, professional skills, personal bio, and resume.